-Why don’t I just send the whole savings in on January 15 and just collect the refund?
+Why don’t I just send the whole savings in on January 15?

 This isn’t the only way to figure your tax savings.

 In the end, you’re always better off to over save than not save enough.
-The worst case scenario, even if you send every penny that you saved in for that 4th quarter payment, is that you get a refund.
-If you haven’t saved enough, now you’re figuring out how to come up with the money and possibly looking at some fines and penalties.
+The worst case scenario is that you get a refund.
+That’s better than scrambling in the end figuring out how you’re paying this massive tax bill.

 Stay on top of tax savings from day one.
 You’ll make life a lot easier.